 The competitive side of me understands that after the dust of heartbreak settles, there tends to be a “winner” after a break-up.
 Even if it’s not spoken, it exists in some capacity.
 I hate that it forces this anxious time limit on healing and moving on.

 But let me tell you…it’s not accurate, and it’s so unfair.
-What the fuck does winning a break-up even mean?
+What does winning a break-up even mean?
 Is it finding love again?
 Is it tearing him a new one?
 Is it doing things you never had time for?
 Is it prioritizing your needs?
 Is it finding a way to make a completely platonic relationship work with an ex?